AcademySoftwareFoundation/OpenImageIO/src/doc/builtinplugins.rst

        Default: 7.
 Higher numbers allow more computation at the expense of time.
        For lossless, generally it will produce smaller files.
        For lossy, higher effort should more accurately reach the target quality.
+   * - ``jpegxl:speed``
+     - int
+     - Sets the encoding speed tier for the provided options.
+Minimum is 0 (slowest to encode, best quality/density), and maximum is 4 (fastest to encode, at the cost of some quality/density).
+Default is 0.
+       (Note: in libjxl it named JXL_ENC_FRAME_SETTING_DECODING_SPEED.
+But it is about encoding speed and compression quality, not decoding speed.)
    * - ``jpegxl:photon_noise_iso``
      - float
-     - ISO_FILM_SPEED.
-Adds noise to the image emulating photographic film or sensor noise.
+     - (ISO_FILM_SPEED) Adds noise to the image emulating photographic film or sensor noise.
 Higher number = grainier image, e.g. 100 gives a low amount of noise, 3200 gives a lot of noise.
 Default is 0.
        Encoded as metadata in the image.